siradel-telecom/web-services/Sample/Readme.md

 ### input.json content
 You can set in input.json all simulation parameters.
 Main parameters to adjust and check are :
+- credential : insert your LOGIN and PASSWORD
 - antenna
 - network file (.csv)
 - mapdata EPSG code